Visualization Selection Guide

 3. Stacked Bar & Pie — Composition

-Use these when you care about what share each part contributes to a whole.
+Use these when you care about what share each part has of the whole.

 Stacked Bar — Composition That Changes Across Categories

-Use when: you want to show both the total and the breakdown by sub-category, across multiple groups.
+Use when: you want to show both the total and the breakdown by sub-category, across several groups.

 pivot = parking_df.pivot_table(